jrroosevelt/VS2PCG/game_modes.md

 Play a series of multiple Stories in a “Storyline”!
 Play them in a random order or choose an order that tells the best story for you!
 The winner of Part 3 of each Story becomes Player A for the next Story.

 ## Story Mode: Assassination Plot
+**Sneak into the enemy headquarters and kill their leader.**

+Player A's main character is trying to kill Player B's main character.

 ### Part 1: Create the Plan
 **Player A wins:** *You're able to scope out the layout of the enemy HQ.* For part 2 you start with two extra cards.